Wildtender

 YOSEMITE, CA

 First called Ahwahnee (“the Creator’s Mouth”), Yosemite Valley was sculpted over eons by the births and deaths of glaciers, and tended for millennia by human hands.
-It is a place outside of modern time, shaped by deep time.
+It is a place shaped by deep time.
 It has been homeland and habitat for countless generations of human and other-than-human folk.
 And it is an expressive and expansive place to practice clearing away the dust from our senses, cultivating qualities of peace and presence, and feeling our way back into an embodied awareness of the animacy that surrounds us everywhere in this living, breathing world.

 Program Itinerary